While intentionally seeking more daily silence, I’m also grateful for the invention of earbuds.

 They’re not not entirely a blessing, of course.
 Earbuds can further the ever-growing problem of isolation.
 They can override the “still, small voice” by drowning it in mindless noise.

 My favorite podcasts offer a thoughtful, civil presentation of cultural trends, interviews with thinkers, book discussions and/or intelligent, inspiring discourse on faith.

 Bishop Barron is the embodied antithesis of the dorky Bible-thumping Christian so often portrayed on TV sitcoms.
-His wide-ranging erudition, joy in finding God’s truth throughout the popular culture and his loving, reasoned articulation of orthodox Christian belief have made The Word on Fire Show the one podcast I never miss.
+His wide-ranging erudition, joy in finding God’s truth throughout the popular culture and his loving, reasoned articulation of orthodox Christian belief have made The Word on Fire Show the podcast I never miss.

 Barron’s lively discussion of Cohen brothers films is a must-listen for movie lovers (Episode 76: Caesar, The Dude and a Serious Man).
 His episode on the work of Michelangelo (Episode 42: Michelangelo Buonarroti, The Artist) sent me straight to the visually stunning video episode of his series Catholicism: The Pivotal Players to view the art discussed on the podcast episode.
-Here is a short preview.
+Here’s a preview:

-I listened to Episode 44, Part 2 of Faithful and Intelligent? several times to absorb Barron’s reflection on the nonviolence of God (see also “Christian vs. Christian: Stop Tearing Each Other Apart”).
+I listened to Episode 44, Part 2 of Faithful and Intelligent? several times to absorb Barron’s reflection on the nonviolence of God (see also Christian vs. Christian: Stop Tearing Each Other Apart).
 You don’t hear such depth of thought every day, and you’ll never hear it if you don’t search for it.
 It is a feast for the mind and the soul.

 A further feast awaits those who go to The Word on Fire Show’s show notes each week.
 Barron has been producing books, articles, video series and Youtube videos on Catholicism, popular culture and contemporary issues for almost twenty years.